Everything to Know About the Military Adoption Process

 How American Adoptions Can Complete Your Military Family Adoption

 American Adoptions has helped many military families realize their dreams of parenthood.
 As these families serve our nation, it is our pleasure to serve them as they begin their adoption journey.

 Our staff is fully qualified to handle any military adoption situation.
-The following will provide you information about the military adoption process, military adoption benefits, and some additional military adoption topics:
+The following guide will provide you with information about the military adoption process, benefits, and some additional military family adoption topics:

 Adoption Process for Military Families Stationed Abroad

-American Adoptions has worked with hundreds of couples around the world.
+American Adoptions has worked with hundreds of couples around the world as they grow their family through our military adoption program.
+We are proud to be a military-friendly adoption agency.
 No matter where your family is stationed, American Adoptions can help you fulfill your dreams of parenthood.

 The adoption process is a little different for military adoptions, as described in the following steps:

 Required in each adoption, an adoption home study is an overview of your life, including criminal background checks, your finances and even your personal relationships.
 It is then used by the courts to assess if a stable environment exists for an adopted child.

 Couples stationed abroad who are pursuing a military adoption are encouraged to research the home study requirements of their country.
 The agency will require supporting documents such as reference letters, physician reports, criminal clearances, marriage licenses and birth certificates that are all translated in English.

 Depending on the country, the home study may be completed by a government agency, a licensed private social worker or a licensed adoption agency.
 Military couples should refer to the Social Services Department of the base where they reside for help finding a qualified home study provider.